Undergraduate students in a lecture, Keighton Auditorium

 • PGCE/Graduate Entry Nursing/Graduate Entry Medicine students are only eligible for the Nottingham Potential Bursary on the grounds of having dependants.

-Part-time students - The Nottingham Potential Bursary provides additional support on a pro-rata basis for new part-time undergraduate students in 2023.
+Part-time students - The Nottingham Potential Bursary provides additional support on a pro-rata basis for new part-time undergraduate students.
 You will need to have a means-tested assessment carried out by Student Finance (SF) as well as meeting one of the criteria above in order for us to assess your eligibility for this bursary.
 Your award amount will depend on the number of credits you're taking.
 You can find out more about funding for part-time undergraduate students on our website

 How to claim your bursary